LesFerch/RightClickTools/README.md

 ### Portable Install

-This option does not require Administrator rights, but only supports the classic context menu.
+This option only supports the classic context menu.

 Use this option if you want to: